April 15th 2021

 Online searches for ‘skipping rope workout’ are up 800 per cent this year with more people asking the question ‘is skipping good for weight loss?’.
 Who better to ask than our new queen of jump rope, Lauren Jumps.

 Is skipping good cardio exercise?

-That's a big yes, as Lauren's experience bears out.
+That's a big yes, as Lauren's experience bears out and not only because she said she's the fittest she's ever been.
 "My cardiovascular endurance was lacking so it was a slight shock to the system taking up skipping.
 At first, I couldn't jump for very long without feeling exhausted.
 I find it so much easier now and my sessions are often up to an hour with little rest.”

 She adds that a good level of strength was useful: “I'd steered clear of cardio for a while because I didn't enjoy it and preferred weight lifting.
 Before skipping I was lifting weights four times a week so I had a level of fitness from that,” Lauren says.

 How many calories do you burn skipping?

 Lauren doesn’t track her calorie burn, but when we spoke to Ryan Pickard, co-founder of 12x3 boxing gym in London, he told us that ten minutes of skipping it can have the same health benefits as 45 minutes of running and can burn up to 1200 calories per hour, almost double that of a spin class.
 Lauren tends to skip for an hour at a time.